top of page

 NAMA is committed and dedicated to the promotion of scientific and educational activities

-NAMA supports the protection of natural areas and their biological integrity.
+related to fungi, supporting the protection of natural areas and their biological integrity, and

 • Conferences — Holds an annual conference/foray in different parts of North America, often with short courses in mycology, always with lectures by professional mycologists.